Anne Marie Mulcahy, nee Dolan, was born on October 21st, 1952, in Rockville Centre, New York.

-The reason was that she believed finding new and innovative services and products for their customers was the only hope for the corporation’s long-term future.
+She believed finding new and innovative services and products for their customers was the only hope for the corporation’s long-term future.

 Ultimately, resisting pressure from executives to cut R&D budgets proved to be a good idea, as the Xerox Corporation bounced back with new services to help companies set up document flows.

-- Rather than cutting costs wherever possible, it’s best always to consider what budget allocation changes could do to your company’s long-term future.
+- Rather than cutting costs wherever possible, it’s best to consider what budget allocation changes could do to your company’s long-term future.

 - Even if a particular product is popular now, it might very well be called outdated in the future.
 Investing in research is a good way of keeping up with technological advancements in your field.

 - New entrepreneurs should follow Mulcahy’s example in always keeping R&D Departments well-supplied for developing new products.

 In 2001, when Anne was made Chief Executive Officer of the Xerox Corporation, it was drowning in debt and fast losing customers because of old-fashioned products outmatched by newer models and competitive pricing from competitors.